 - A defensive asylum process.

-- It is not subject to the one-year filing deadline like asylum.
+- It is not subject to the one-year filing deadline like asylum;

-When the conditions that led to the relief cease, the Department of Homeland Security may reopen the case.
+When the conditions that gave rise to the relief cease, the Department of Homeland Security (DHS) may reopen the case.

-- Have committed a “serious non-political crime” (SNC) outside the US; or
+- Have committed a Serious Non-Political Crime (SNC) outside the US, or;

 - They have been accused of terrorism.